plomek/Axon-Robot/README.md

 ## Installation & Setup

-Okay, so this is kinda hard because it's a prototype.
 You’ll need to install files on a Raspberry Pi and a PC (or some server capable of running Llama 3.1 or newer models).
 Once you download everything, copy the `client.py` and `app.py` (which serve as your control panel web app) to the Raspberry Pi, and on your "server" run `main.py`.
 If you're smart, you'll figure it out – but if you really want to do something with this (and you're not as clueless as we were), you should probably write your own scripts that work better.
 Just use ours as a blueprint.

 ## Documentation